gigalixir/gigalixir-cli/docs/source/main.rst

 Set Up Hot Upgrades with Git v2.9.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run hot upgrades, you send an extra http header when running :bash:`git push gigalixir`.
+To run hot upgrades, you send an extra http header when running :bash:`git push gigalixir master`.
 Extra HTTP headers are only supported in git 2.9.0 and above so make sure you upgrade if needed.
 For information on running hot upgrades, see :ref:`hot-upgrade` and :ref:`life-of-a-hot-upgrade`.

 Known Issues
 ============